 - Neuromuscular: In this type of scoliosis, there is a problem when the bones of the spine are formed.
 Either the bones of the spine fail to form completely or they fail to separate from each other during fetal development.
-This type of scoliosis develops in people with other disorders, including birth defects, muscular dystrophy, cerebral palsy, or Marfan's disease.
+This type of scoliosis develops in people with other disorders, including birth defects, muscular dystrophy, cerebral palsy, or Marfan syndrome (an inherited connective tissue disease).
 People with these conditions often develop a long C-shaped curve and have weak muscles that are unable to hold them up straight.
 If the curve is present at birth, it is called congenital.
 This type of scoliosis is often much more severe and needs more aggressive treatment than other forms of scoliosis.

 - Degenerative: Unlike the other forms of scoliosis that are found in children and teens, degenerative scoliosis occurs in older adults.
 It is caused by changes in the spine due to arthritis known as spondylosis.
 Weakening of the normal ligaments and other soft tissues of the spine combined with abnormal bone spurs can lead to an abnormal curvature of the spine.
 The spine can also be affected by osteoporosis, vertebral compression fractures, and disc degeneration.

 - Others: There are other potential causes of scoliosis, including spine tumors such as osteoid osteoma.
 This is a benign tumor that can occur in the spine and cause pain.
 The pain causes people to lean to the opposite side to reduce the amount of pressure applied to the tumor.
 This can lead to a spinal deformity.